substance/journal-old/README.md

 - very easy to deploy (runs on every linux system)
 - no dependencies on external services (no facebook, twitter integration, yes you heard right)

+# A blog engine?

+No. Substance Journal is intended to create professional web-first publication rather than smaller timely pieces (blog).
+Here are some differences.

+- Table of contents during editing and for your readers
+- Collaborate during editing and make notes to point out problems and make suggestions
+- Reader comments

 ## Future Challenges

 - How can we combine individually owned instances but still can announce some articles to be globally available.